Transformers: Fall of Cybertron: Plot

 After the Autobots salvage the Energon from the tower, Starscream and Combaticon leader Onslaught devise a plan to ambush the Autobot transport carrying the Energon and reclaim it.
 After the Combaticons Vortex, Brawl and Blast Off destroy a bridge the transport must cross, Starscream leads an airstrike on the transport despite Onslaught's warning about its anti-aircraft cannons.
 Meanwhile, Swindle destroys the transport's wheel struts, causing it to activate its flight mode and take off.
 Starscream orders a retreat, but the Combaticons ignore him and board the transport, combining to form the giant Decepticon Bruticus.
 However, they inadvertently cause the transport to crash, losing half of the Energon, and Starscream arrests them for insubordination.
 Meanwhile, beneath the Decepticon capital of Kaon, Soundwave resurrects Megatron in a new, superior body.
 Megatron then challenges Starscream for leadership of the Decepticons during the latter's coronation and chases him away.
 After freeing the Combaticons, Megatron orders a full-scale assault on an Autobot stronghold in the ruins of their capital city, Iacon.
 There, Megatron finds the Decepticon Titan Trypticon, trapped in stasis lock since his defeat at Optimus' hand, but his intact power core allows Megatron to permanently transform him into the Nemesis.

-Seeking revenge against Megatron, Starscream infiltrates Shockwave's tower laboratory and finds an imprisoned Grimlock.
+Seeking revenge against Megatron, Starscream meanwhile infiltrates Shockwave's tower laboratory and finds an imprisoned Grimlock.
 Starscream offers him freedom in exchange for his loyalty, but Grimlock escapes by throwing Starscream into the restraint controls.
 As he fights his way through the lab in search of Swoop, Slug, and Snarl, Grimlock learns that they were all captured while investigating the Space Bridge in the Sea of Rust and subsequently experimented on by Shockwave, giving them new alternate forms.
 Shockwave reveals that he is building a new Space Bridge to find another planet brimming with energy for the Decepticons to plunder, and based Grimlock's team's new forms on creatures he found on one such planet.
 After rescuing his teammates from the Insecticon swarm leaders Hardshell, Kickback and Sharpshot, Grimlock contacts Optimus and informs him of the situation, then attempts to destroy the Space Bridge himself but is re-captured by Shockwave.
 He escapes by transforming into his dinosaur form and biting off Shockwave's left arm, then destroys the tower.
 This destabilizes the portal in Cybertron's orbit, giving the Autobots an opportunity to leave via the Ark before it closes.